rodrigotfdev/reactMovieRating/README.md

-# Project Documentation for usePopcorn
+# Project Documentation for reactMovieRating

 The **usePopcorn** project is a React application designed to allow users to search and access movie information.
 Additionally, it provides functionality for users to add movies to their watched list while assigning personal ratings to each movie.